Al-Faqma ice cream parlor bombing

-On 30 May 2017, an ice cream parlor in Karrada district of Baghdad, Iraq was attacked by an ISIS suicide bomber, killing at least 26 people.
+On 30 May 2017, an ice cream parlor in Karrada district of Baghdad, Iraq was attacked by an IS suicide bomber, killing at least 26 people.

 Attack

 The bombing took place shortly after midnight, when the car bomb that was parked near the ice cream shop detonated.
-Islamic state have said the blast targeted Shia followers.
+Islamic State have said the blast targeted Shia followers.
 The bombing occurred during Ramadan and was timed to target families going out for ice cream after iftar.